isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

 <img width="550" alt="footnote references in a pdf" src="./assets/link-footnotes.png">

-*Insert a footnote reference and link it to the footnote.*
+*Insert the cross-reference to a footnote.*

-## Format footnote references

-Using CSS styles, you can also format the footnote references.
-For example, you can change the background color of footnote references.
+Using CSS styles, you can also format the cross references to footnotes.
+For example, you can change the background color of the cross-references.

 ```css
     .xref-fn{